 - Plesk for Linux

-Plesk installer shows a warning at the beginning of the upgrade:
+Plesk installer shows warning in the beginning of upgrade:

 CONFIG_TEXT: Your host name must resolve to the correct IP address of your server, unless you are using network address translation (NAT).